 Link back to the college: Whenever possible, link back to the college/district website.
 Ideally, posts should be very brief, redirecting a visitor to content that resides within the college web environment.

 Protect the institutional voice: Posts on social media sites should protect the colleges’ and district’s institutional voice by remaining professional in tone and in good taste.
 No individual college/district unit should construe its social media site as representing the college/district as a whole.
-Consider this when naming pages or accounts, selecting a profile picture or icon, and selecting content to post—names, profile images, and posts should all be clearly linked to the particular department or unit rather than to the institution as a whole.
+As such, consider this when naming pages or accounts, selecting a profile picture or icon, and/or selecting content to post.
+For example, names, profile images, and posts should all be clearly linked to the particular department or unit rather than to the institution as a whole.

+IV.
 Effective Practices for Faculty Teaching with Social Media Attribution: Michelle Pacansky-Brock